instill-ai/console/docs/integration-connection.md

 3. After getting the response, restore the global `fetch` to the original one.

 Now the Slack integration should work as expected.

+## About ngrok usage

+In some cases like Slack, it's OAuth endpoint callback doesn't allow http request, we need to use ngrok to redirect the request to the local server.
+To test locally, you can follow these steps:

+- Install ngrok: `brew install ngrok/ngrok/ngrok`
+- Run ngrok: `ngrok http 3000`
+- Replace the `NEXTAUTH_URL` in the [.env.local](/apps/console/.env.local) file with the ngrok url plus our api path, it will looks like this: `https://<ngrok_url>.ngrok-free.app/api/integration`
+- In the OAuth provider, replace the `redirect_uri` with the ngrok url plus our api path, it will looks like this: `https://<ngrok_url>.ngrok-free.app/api/integration/callback/<integration_name>`
+- Build the app: `pnpm build` in the console folder
+- Run the app: `pnpm start` in the console folder
+- Test the integration connection in the console through ngrok url

+Here are some side notes:

+- Since we are using the standalone server, the environment is `production` and this will trigger the set-cookie functionality to set `secure` flag in the cookie.
+Which might result in the login session keep getting removed.
+This will not happened once you deploy it to https domain.